not-so-wiseman/Bulb/README.md

 # Bulb
 <img src="Logo.png" width="200"/>
-Bulb is a simple companion app for Brightspace © D2L.
+Bulb is a simple companion app for Brightspace :copyright: D2L.
 Students can easiliy view upcoming course events and statistics on their grades all without entering any data!

 ## Getting Started
 These instructions will help you get a copy of the project up and running in your browser or android phone.